aaronkaplan/intelmq/docs/proposal.md

   - raise message "`<bot_id>` is configured with a new `run_mode` therefore cannot be reload and it requires to be restarted in order to reload the new configuration.
 Do you want to restart the bot to apply the new `run_mode`?
 [Y/n]"
     - "[Y] `intelmqctl` will automatically execute restart action on the bot and the bot will start with the new configuration" \
     - "[N] `intelmqctl` will not perform any action, therefore bot will keep running in the current run state.
+    XXX how aobut if this gets called from the manager?
+We can not enter keyboard strockes there!

 * else:
   * Run mode: stream
     - Process manager: PID